aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/README.md

 1. Configure presets: One can modify the presets to define initial agent parameters.
 It is commented out by default so the default parameters are used.
 One can use this to manually "pre-train" the neural network.
-2. Copy custom files to S3 bucket so that sagemaker & robomaker can pick it up: This is where the chosen reward function and model_metadata.json file are copied to S3 where Sagemaker and Robomaker can pick them up.
+2. Copy custom files to S3 bucket so that Amazon SageMaker and AWS RoboMaker can pick it up: This is where the chosen reward function and model_metadata.json file are copied to S3 where Amazon SageMaker and AWS Robomaker can pick them up.
 These files are discussed in the later section "Customize Your Training."
 3. Train the RL model using the Python SDK Script mode: This section first defines the metric_definitions and the custom_hyperparameters, then starts the sagemaker training job.
 Visit the DeepRacer documentation for detailed information on the hyperparameters.
-4. Configure the Robomaker Job: This creates the simulation application from the docker container, and sets up the kinesis video streams.
+4. Configure the AWS Robomaker Job: This creates the simulation application from the docker container, and sets up the kinesis video streams.
-5. Launch the Simulation job(s) on RoboMaker: This starts the simulation job.
+5. Launch the Simulation job(s) on AWS RoboMaker: This starts the simulation job.
-6. Visualizing the simulations in RoboMaker: This provides a link for accessing the Robomaker environment, and another for watching the Kinesis Video Stream.
+6. Visualizing the simulations in AWS RoboMaker: This provides a link for accessing the AWS RoboMaker environment, and another for watching the Kinesis Video Stream.
 7. Creating temporary folder top plot metrics: This creates a local temp folder used for storing metrics from the training job.

 #### Allow the job to run ####

-1. It will take a few minutes for the Sagemaker job and the Robomaker jobs to boot up and start training.
-One can see this in the aSagemaker Training and cRoboMaker Simulation Jobsconsoles; a status of 'Preparing' indicates the environment is still starting.
+1. It will take a few minutes for the Amazon SageMaker job and the AWS RoboMaker jobs to boot up and start training.
+One can see this in the Amazon Sagemaker training and AWS RoboMaker simulation jobs consoles.
+A status of **Preparing** indicates the environment is still starting.
-2. At this point, allow your Sagemaker and Robomaker jobs to perform training.
+2. At this point, allow your Amazon SageMaker and AWS RoboMaker jobs to perform training.
 The default is 600 seconds (10 minutes), set by job_duration_in_seconds = 600 earlier in the notebook.
-3. Feel free to visit the Robomaker job and the Kinesis Video stream in the meantime to watch the training progress.
+3. Feel free to visit the AWS RoboMaker job and the Kinesis Video stream in the meantime to watch the training progress.

 #### After training is complete ####